o3de/o3de.org/content/docs/user-guide/interactivity/robotics/creating-robotic-simulation.md

 4. Determine which sensors you need to simulate.
    1. Some sensors are already implemented in this Gem.
       1. They might require specialization (implementation specific for particular models).
-      2. You might like to consider tradeoffs between performance and realism in each case.
+      2. You might like to consider trade-offs between performance and realism in each case.
    2. Use `ROS2SensorComponent` as a base class if you are implementing a new sensor.
 5. Develop necessary sensors and their prefabs.
 7. Develop your scene and simulation scenario, placing Assets and configuring components.